-You can configure and display the Multiple Spanning Tree (MST) settings on a specific interface on the switch.
+You can configure and display the interface settings for a Multiple Spanning Tree (MST) instance.

 An interface can become diagnostically disabled (D-Disable) when a severe error condition occurs for DOT1S.
 The most common cause is when BPDU flooding occurs.
 The flooding criteria are such that DOT1S receives more than 15 BPDUs in a 3-second interval.
 (Other causes for a DOT1S D-Disable condition are very rare.)